|

 benefits.
 Ultimately, it is up to retailers to educate the public on the benefits of buying locally.
 We have to enrich the

 whole experience of coming to a bookstore, making it worth that extra dollar they may spend.
+6. What is the most exciting part of your job?
+There are two that vie for the most exciting -finding the "right" book for a customer

 and having them later tell me how much they enjoyed/loved the book; and receiving ARC's from authors, publishers and especially